Kivi-Vuorilehto/twitterclone/README.md

 # Learning objectives
 This project will allow me to get more accustomed to using git, planning, designing, time management, version control, backups as well as the programming and database side.
+I will use programs such as Jira and Miro to get familiar with popular dev tools.